Is my ApoB (Apolipoprotein B) normal?

 What causes abnormal ApoB levels?

 Elevated ApoB is caused by the same factors that raise LDL: high saturated fat diet, genetic predisposition (familial hypercholesterolemia), obesity, insulin resistance, hypothyroidism, and chronic kidney disease.
-ApoB can be high even when LDL-C appears normal — this is called "discordance" and means you have many small, dense LDL particles.
+ApoB can be high even when LDL-C appears normal — this is called "discordance" and means you have many small, dense LDL particles that are especially effective at penetrating the arterial wall.

 When should you see a doctor?